gparvin/grc-demo/OpenShift-Plus/README.md

 - All commands that are executed must in in the context of the ACM hub cluster.
 - An ACM Credential was pre-created to allow the new managed cluster to be created without having to create a new credential.
-- Login to the OpenShift Container Platform web console for the ACM hub cluster
+- Login to the OpenShift Container Platform web console for the ACM hub cluster and to the ACM web console
+- Apply the `subscription-admin.yaml` so the user is allowed to create subscriptions

 ## Procedure